QuantumLibet/vscodium-mac-icons/README.md

 ### icon history

-The original icons were proposed in this thread by [clarsonneur](https://github.com/clarsonneur) and voted upon in [issue 4](https://github.com/VSCodium/vscodium/issues/4).
+The original icons (included in this repo) were proposed in this thread by [clarsonneur](https://github.com/clarsonneur) and voted upon in [issue 4](https://github.com/VSCodium/vscodium/issues/4).

 <br>